manistal/vimcryption/doc/Milestone1.md

 Vim provides some builtin encryption functionality that can be used with the `-x` argument on the commandline and `:X` command in Vim, which both will prompt you for a key with which to encrypt the file.
 Vim supports 3 ciphers (`Pkzip`, `blowfish`, and `blowfish2`) and by default will use `Pkzip` which the `:help encryption` documentation in vim describes as "The algorithm used is breakable.
 A 4 character key in about one hour, a 6 character key in one day (on a Pentium 133 PC).".
 Blowfish is also compromised but fixed in blowfish2.
 Blowfish2 provides strong encryption but is vunerable to undetected modification.
 [4]

+Vim's script repository has also published a plugin which passes through file reads and rights to the Gnu Privacy Guard suite, known as `gnupg.vim`.
+The plugin implements encryption by attaching commandline GPG calls to Vim's "cmd-event" triggers which allow plugins to overload filesystem operations.
+The dependancy on Gnu Privacy Guard being installed greatly reduces the value of the plugin compared to a stand-alone solution.
+[5]

+We also searched `https://vimawesome.com/`, the largest directory of vim plugins on the web, for any plugins which implement encryption.
+The only plugin related to cryptography available at this time is for cryptographic checksums.
+Vim appears to lack cross platform, configurable, and secure encryption functionality.
+Vimcryption attempts to address this need as a self-contained python based plugin.

 ## Methodology
 - Setup VIM disk access hooks